avaneev/a5hash/README.md

 very small code size, and use of a novel mathematical construct.
 Compared to most, if not all, existing hash functions, `a5hash` does not use accumulators nor "compression" of state variables: the 128-bit result of multiplication is used directly as input on the next iteration.
-It is most definite that mathematics does not offer any simpler way to perform high-quality hashing than that.
+It is most definitive that mathematics does not offer any simpler way to perform high-quality hashing than that.